Assisted Pedal Cycles. Converting an existing bike using the

 work with a couple of Allen keys and I had a left-hand rear shifter.

-The numbers on the indicator are upside-down, and I have to
+The numbers on the indicator were upside-down, and I had to

 change down with my forefinger and up with my thumb; but so what?